google/comprehensive-rust/src/basic-syntax/static-and-const.md

 }
 ```

 As noted in the [Rust RFC Book][1], these are not inlined upon use and have an actual associated memory location.
-This is useful for unsafe and embedded code, and have a `'static` lifetime[^lifetime].
+This is useful for unsafe and embedded code, and have a `'static` lifetime.

 We will look at mutating static data in the [chapter on Unsafe Rust](../unsafe.md).